Think before you act: How to teach your child self-control

 Having self-control is a large factor in our lives and can impact on our relationships, work lives families and a general sense of wellbeing, so it makes sense we want to teach ways of managing our self-control to our children.
 The good news is there is plenty of time to teach our kids how to control their impulses, we just need to be consistent and show them the more helpful way of responding.

-If your child is struggling with self control we offer remote telehealth consultation or if you are in Cleveland or Loganholme book an in-person appointment with our psychologists
+If your child is struggling with self control consider booking a session with our child psychologists or for a kids counselling session.
+We offer remote telehealth consultation or if you are in Cleveland or Loganholme in Qld Australia, book an in-person appointment with our psychologists.
+We also offer cognitive assessments and ADHD and ASD Assessments and therapy for children to see if there are other reasons behind their difficulties

 Share the love